 In 1956, Egyptian President Gamal Abdel Nasser nationalised the Suez Canal and ordered the evacuation of Egypt from the British and French forces.
 Most of the share capital in the Suez Canal Company belonged to the British and French governments.
 Naseer’s move caused a stir in both countries. power

-Gamal Abdel Nasser, the president of Egypt, further took over the Suez Canal Corporation, igniting the Suez Canal Crisis.
-Additionally, he declared that the construction of the Aswan High dam would be paid for in five years by the tolls received by ships using the canal.
+The president of Egypt further took over the Suez Canal Corporation, igniting the Suez Canal Crisis.
+Additionally, he declared that the construction of the Aswan High Dam would be paid for in five years by the tolls received by ships using the canal.

-In addition to the economic benefit, the nations also needed to make amends with Egypt, and more notably, Nasser.
+In addition to the economic benefit, the nations also needed to make amends with Egypt and, more notably, Nasser.

 France was outraged at Egypt for assisting Algerian insurgents fighting the French.
 Britain was furious because Nasser’s pan-Arab program was costing it influence.
 Periodically, Israel and the Egyptian army engaged in border combat.

+5.4.
 Approval of Egypt’s Control Over The Suez Canal

 Throughout the conflict in 1967, the canal was once more shut down.
 During the 1973 Yom Kippur War, as Egyptian-Israeli ties began to improve, it was reopened once more in 1975.